I have been a victim; I am not today.

-I have been vulnerable, felt helpless, and scared; today I recognize my strength has come from inside me, buttressed by God who does not leave his children.
+I have been vulnerable, felt helpless, and scared; today I recognize my strength has come from inside, buttressed by God.

 In the years that are gone I can see regret and waste; today I choose to look forward to watching how my experiences will play out for good.